tlverse/tlverse-handbook/08-tmle3mopttx.md

    of the advantages of each?

-3. Look back at the results generated in the [section on categorical treatments](#oit-eval-cat), and compare then to the mean under the optimal individualized treatment in the [section on binary treatments](#oit-eval-bin).
-Why do you think the estimate is higher under the less complex rule?
+3. Look back at the results generated in the [section on categorical treatments](#oit-eval-cat-v1), and compare them to the mean under the optimal individualized treatment in the [section on complex categorical treatments](#oit-eval-bin-v2).
 How does the set of covariates picked by `tmle3mopttx` compare to the baseline covariates the true rule depends on?

 4. Compare the distribution of treatments assigned under the true optimal